spryker/spryker-docs/docs/ca/dev/preparation-for-going-live.md

 ### SEO ###

 - *Make sure the SEO strategy and plan are defined.*
-  - If you are migrating from another shop or project to Spryker, that is, the domain you want to use already points to a shop or a project, you need a migration plan to phase out the old project and phase in the new one.
+  - *Redirects*.
+If you are migrating from another shop or project to Spryker, that is, the domain you want to use already points to a shop or a project, you need a migration plan to phase out the old project and phase in the new one.
 Check with your SEO experts on the strategy for your content and search engine results.
+  - *Best practices*.
+Make sure that best practices are implemented.
+See [Basic SEO techniques to use in your project](/https://docs.spryker.com/docs/scos/dev/best-practices/basic-seo-techniques-to-use-in-your-project.html)

+### Training ###

+- *Define a training plan for staff.*:
+  - Team should know and understand on how to use the application.

 ## Four weeks before go-live